 Learning outside the classroom

-Students are able to access extra speaking session sessions with Paola and Janeth, our French and Spanish language assistants, in particular Year 11 students preparing for their speaking exams.
+Students are also able to access extra speaking session sessions with Paola and Janeth, our French and Spanish language assistants, in particular Year 11 students preparing for their speaking exams.

 The school’s mission is to ‘enable young people to achieve success’.
 It does this outstandingly well.